elbaulp/elbaulp.github.io/content/post/libro-gratuito-android-programming-cookbook.markdown

 ---
+author: alex
+categories: null
+color: null
+date: 2016-08-24 08:22:59
+description: Delve into the world of Android Programming with this compact cookbook that introduces common recipes for the Android platform!
+image: guides/Android-Programming-Cookbook-centered.jpg
+introduction: Delve into the world of Android Programming with this compact cookbook that introduces common recipes for the Android platform!
 layout: post.amp
+mainclass: misc
+tags:
+- manuales
+- libros
 title: Libro Gratuito.
 Android Programming Cookbook
-categories:
-description: Delve into the world of Android Programming with this compact cookbook that introduces common recipes for the Android platform!
-tags: [manuales, libros]
-image: guides/Android-Programming-Cookbook-centered.jpg
-introduction: Delve into the world of Android Programming with this compact cookbook that introduces common recipes for the Android platform!
-mainclass: "misc"
-color: #61B38D
-date: 2016-08-24T10:22:59+02:00
 ---

 <figure>